Walter Goetz: Professorships: Tübingen, Straßburg, Leipzig

 Promotion followed in 1905, when he accepted his first full professorship, taking over from Georg von Below at the University of Tübingen.
 He moved on again in 1913, accepting a professorship in succession to Harry Bresslau at the University of Strasbourg, which at that time was in Germany.
 He remained listed as a professor at Strasbourg for approximately two years, but after July 1914, with war, he was called up to serve with the First Bavarian Infantry Regiment, the regiment with which he had performed his national service, as a twelve-month break in his studies at Leipzig during the early 1890s.
-In Summer 1915 Goetz was at the frontline near the Somme, when news came through of an offer from the University of Leipzig.
+In Summer 1915 Goetz was at the frontline near the Somme, when news came through of an offer from Leipzig University.
 Karl Lamprecht had died relatively young in May 1915, probably as a result of internal bleeding caused by an ulcer.
 Walter Goetz accepted the offer to replace Lamprecht as Professor for the Arts and Universal History.
 The job went with the directorship of the eponymous "Institut für Kultur- und Universalgeschichte", which Lamprecht had set up in 1909.
 Goetz remained in both posts till 1933.
 He also participated in university administration, serving as dean of faculty during 1929/1930.
 The Hitler government took power in January 1933, at a time when Goetz was nearing the usual retirement age.
 He was known to be unsympathetic to the precepts of National Socialism, and during the summer 1933 he resigned from the university and retired to the village of Gräfelfing, on the western side of Munich, where he had had a house built.
 His intention at the time was to devote the rest of his life to "literary work".
 He made his move shortly after the passing of the so-called "Law for the Restoration of the Professional Civil Service".
 As with many university professors in Germany who resigned at this time, it quickly becomes hard to disentangle the extent to which his resignation was voluntary.